Evan-Hartley/FitzHughNaumo_SpiralWaveTracking_AMethodsComparison/README.md

-# FitzHugh-Naumo Spiral Wave Tracking: A Methods Comparison
+# FitzHugh-Nagumo Spiral Wave Tracking: A Methods Comparison

 Compare and Contrast the Contour and Phase Identification Methods for Spiral Wave Identification using the FitzHugh-Nagumo Model